 4. Ryobi 40V

 This weed eater can function as an all-purpose lawn machine.
 While it can't trim thick and tall weeds easily, it has enough power to cut through thick grass and the runtime to manage a huge area.
-The Ryobi is “attachment-ready,” which means you can take out the trimmer head and switch it with several different yard tools.
+The Ryobi is “attachment-ready,” meaning you can remove the trimmer head and switch it with several yard tools.
 This weed eater is quite loud and somewhat heavy; it utilizes a hand-crack mechanism making line loading simple and fast.

 - 40V voltage